sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 +---------------------+--------------------------------------------------------+

 .. seealso:: Try now to port your own application to the Grid.
 Checkout the :ref:`best-practices` section and run the example that suits your use case.
-The section :ref:`advanced` topics will help your understanding for several Grid modules used in the  :ref:`best-practices`.
+The section :ref:`advanced` will help your understanding for several Grid modules used in the :ref:`best-practices`.

 	Done with the :ref:`basics`, but not sure how to proceed?
 We can help!
 Contact us at helpdesk@surfsara.nl.